 What to do if you receive an adverse report

 If your trade mark application does not meet our legislative requirements you will receive an adverse examination report.
-The report will outline the grounds for this finding.
-It may provide options for overcoming them.
+The report will outline the reasons why, and any options for overcoming them.

 If you want to address the problems identified in your application you will need to put any submissions or proposals in writing.

 You have 15 months from the date of the adverse report to address any problems with your application.
-Both your response to the report and our examiner’s response back to you need to be completed within the 15 months.
+Both your response to the report and our examiner’s response back to you should be completed within the 15 months.

 If the examiner has raised an objection to your trade mark, there are provisions within the legislation which you might use to address the objection.
 For example, you could compile and submit what is known as Evidence of Use of your trade mark.

 You have 15 months to respond and have the examiner consider your response.